Illinois Tipping Laws 2026: Minimum Wage, Tip Credit, and Pooling Rules Explained

 A tip credit allows an employer to use an employee's collected tips to make up part of their wage.
 They have to pay a base wage, often called a minimum cash wage.
 Where minimum wage (currently $7.25 per hour) is in force, the base cash pay per hour works out to $2.13.
 If the employee receives enough tips during their shift, the employer can decide that $5.12 an hour of the worker's wage comes from those tips.

 However, in Illinois, the minimum wage is higher than the national federal minimum.
-Illinois employees enjoy a rate of $14.00 an hour.
+Illinois employees enjoy a rate of $15.00 an hour as of 2026.
 Illinois state law dictates that restaurant managers can take a tip credit, but only for 40% of the minimum wage.
-So, currently, the base Illinois wage is $8.40 and restaurant owners can use a tip credit of $5.60 an hour to make an employee's reach the minimum wage.
+So, currently, the base Illinois wage is $9.00, and restaurant owners can use a tip credit of $6.00 an hour to make an employee's wage reach the minimum.
+In the city of Chicago, employers with 4+ employees must pay $16.60 an hour minimum, with tipped workers' minimum wage at $12.62 an hour.
+July 1, 2026, Chicago enters the next phase of its 'One Fair Wage' ordinance.
+The maximum tip credit is reduced to 16%, meaning the tipped cash wage rises to $13.94 (based on the $16.60 minimum)

 Tip pooling is a common practice in Illinois restaurants.
 Employees give a portion of their tips, which are then fairly distributed among other tipped employees.
 This can ensure hosts, bartenders, and other front-of-the-house workers get a reasonable cut of the tips.